Python-GIS-book/site/source/part1/chapter-01/md/03-jupyter.md

 _**Figure 1.8**.
 Features of a Jupyter Notebook._

 Jupyter Notebooks are an application that combines source code with rich-text documentation, equations, images, and plots in the form of a single interactive document (Figure 1.8).
 The notebooks are divided into cells, where each cell contains part of the document intended for either source code or documentation.
-The most common cell types for use in Jupyter Notebooks are "Code" cells and "Markdown" cells, which naturally are designed for source code and Markdown-formatted text (Figure 1.9).
-The code cells support several different programming languages, including Python, and the Markdown cells are for creating nicely formatted text using the Markdown language.
-An example of the Code and Markdown cells can be found in Figure 1.9.
+The most common cell types for use in Jupyter Notebooks are "Code" cells and "Markdown" cells (Figure 1.9).
+The code cells support several different programming languages, including Python.
+The Markdown cells are for creating nicely formatted text using the [Markdown markup language](https://en.wikipedia.org/wiki/Markdown) [^markdown].
 To interact with the notebooks, they must be hosted on a server either locally or remotely, and accessed via a web browser.

 ![_**Figure 1.9**.
 An example Jupyter Notebook._](../img/jupyter-notebook-window.png)